-Thank you very much to St Martin’s Press for providing a copy of this novel in exchange for an honest review.
+Thank you very much to Pan Macmillan and St Martin’s Press for providing a copy of this novel in exchange for an honest review.

 I can’t believe it’s only February and I’ve already read the best book of 2019.
 That might seem like a call too soon to make, but trust me, once you’ve read this book, you’ll 100% agree with me.